What is The Dark Side of Entrepreneurship?

 At times, I wish we could trade places.

 There have been times when I have begged employees to not leave in the middle of projects (there goes my boss ego).
-Only to see them leave me in distress.
+Only to see them leave me to our mess.

 Now, you as an Entrepreneur can not go and cry your heart in front of anyone because you took the decision when everyone else opposed it.